-In 2020, marketers have a more comprehensive array of choices to promote brands and products than was the case in the past.
+In 2020, marketers had a more comprehensive array of choices to promote brands and products than was the case in the past.
 Businesses worldwide still spend a significant portion of their marketing budgets on radio and TV advertising, but slowly, their importance wanes as digital marketing becomes even more essential to success.

 We will continue to see billboards and leaflets being used for advertising products and services for quite some time.
 The most effective marketing campaigns involve posts on multiple social media and investing in SEO services.